sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-sql-model/data-warehouse-cloud-sql-model.md

 With the SQL Script, you can define data intensive logic: use `control structures`, `variables`, create `IF` and `FOR` loops.
 These are just a few possibilities to name.

 > Note that the use of SQL Script is currently limited to read-only user defined table functions, therefore **Data Definition Language (DDL)** or **Data Manipulation Language (DML)** are not currently supported.

-In the video below, you will see the use of SQL Script to create an ABC Analysis to understand which products contribute the most to the revenue.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/BQRaKJTXmUY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 &nbsp;
 > **Well done!**